VanshitaMahajan14/Automata-Theory/README.md

 FILE INFORMATION:

-config.txt:  Contains initial state of the grid, i.e. the location of cells that are live initially.
+config.txt:  Contains initial state of the grid, i.e. the location of cells that are live initially. <br />

-rule.py:     Containe the rule according to which the render changes in each succesive state.
+rule.py:     Containe the rule according to which the render changes in each succesive state. <br />

 output.txt:  File that Displays the grid state in each iteration.
-Live cells are represented by an 'X'
+Live cells are represented by an 'X' <br />
              while dead cells are represented by an 'O'.

-Instructions to run (Type the following command on terminal): for q1: q1/rule.py <br />
+Instructions to run (Type the following command on terminal): <br />
+for q1: q1/rule.py <br />
 for q2: q2/rule.py <br />
 for q3: q3/rule.py <br />